Skip to content

 jac serve littleX_BE/littleX.jac

-Success: Your backend server should now be running!
+Your backend is running!

-Step 2: Start the Frontend#
+Start the Frontend#

-Open a new terminal and run:
+Open a new terminal:

 cd littleX_FE